YD-Elliot/YD-Elliot.github.io/_pages/about.md

 **👨‍🎓 About me**
 ------
-Hi！It is Yunda SHi, obtained the Master's Degree of Electronic Information from Department of Automation, Tsinghua University (THU), advised by Prof. Li Li.
+<font size=3 face="Optima"> Hi！It is Yunda SHi, obtained the Master's Degree of Electronic Information from Department of Automation, Tsinghua University (THU), advised by Prof. Li Li.
 I major in Computer Vision and Deep Learning, specifically Instance Segmentation and Object Detection for RGB images and videos.
 Additionally, I worked as a research member at Intelligent Transportation Lab, Tsinghua University.
-I got my Bachelor's Degree on July 2019 from Department of Automation, East China University of Science and Technology (ECUST).
+I got my Bachelor's Degree on July 2019 from Department of Automation, East China University of Science and Technology (ECUST). </font>

 **⭐️ Activity**